A scenic forested region with a massive lake

 It is recognized as having a unique plant community of universal value

-Odate was the birthplace of Hachiko, the Akita dog celebrated with a statue outside Shibuya Station in Tokyo
+Odate is the birthplace of Hachiko, the Akita dog celebrated with a statue outside Shibuya Station in Tokyo

 How to Get There

-Odate can be accessed by local train or car.
+Odate can be accessed by plane (Odate-Noshiro Airport), train or car.

-Odate can be reached by car in about two hours from Akita City , while Kosaka is about a 30-minute drive.
+Odate can be reached by car in about two hours from Akita City , while the town of Kosaka is about a 30-minute drive.

 Odate is famous for kiritampo dumplings and kiritampo stew, the traditional dishes of lumberjacks who worked in the local mountains.
 They mashed the day's leftover rice, wrapped it around a branch and roasted it over a fire, then stewed with meat and vegetables or glazed with a miso paste.
-You can try these local dishes at numerous of restaurants.
+You can try these local dishes at numerous restaurants.

 Odate is also home to the Akita dog, a popular breed that became the first designated Natural Monument of Japan.
-Visit the Akita Dog Museum for the background on the dog or join a “meet and greet” to spend time with them by attending events where you can meet real Akita dogs.
+Visit the Akita Dog Museum to learn about Akita Inu and spend time with them by attending events where you can meet real Akita dogs.

 Lake Towada area